bonniesimon/college-graph-logseq/pages/CN Module 5.md

 		- Mapping Logical to Physical address (ARP)
 		- Mapping Physical to Logical address (RARP)
 		- How does IP address get mapped onto data link layer addresses such as Ethernet?
-			- Answer in text pdf page no: 491 & also in ma'ams pdf.
+			- Answer in tanenbaum text pdf page no: 491 & also in ma'ams pdf.
 			- We can use a configuration file that maps the IP addresses onto Ethernet addresses.
 			- or we can use the following method.
 			- Basically what happens is that say machine A wants to communicate with machine B.